How do pet trackers work?

 - Battery - To power up the above components

 As you can probably tell by now, a GPS tracker is like your smartphone, without a screen and other features.
-While just like a smartphone, you cannot get an update if there is no cellphone coverage.
+While just like a smartphone, you cannot get an update if there is no cellphone coverage or GPS signal when indoors or undercover.

 In 2011, Lintek was able to start developing a tracker at 1/5 of the size of it’s original GPS trackers and have smartphones rather than computers to receive location updates.

-So the first Petrek LT-903G was born, a simple call of the tracker from your mobile phone, it would reply you a Google map link to show you within 2.5m accuracy of where your pet should be.
-In 2012 we started developing the Petrek GPS (LT-905G) and with the help of a talented Boy from Saint Kentigern College in New Zealand we successfully launched our current Petrek GPS model and the first retailed app based tracker in it's time.
+So the first Petrek LT-903G was born, a simple call & text for location device that would reply you with a Google map link of it's current approximate location.
+In 2012 we developed the Petrek GPS (LT-905G) and with the help of a talented Boy from Saint Kentigern College in New Zealand we successfully launched our current Petrek GPS model and the first retailed app based tracker in it's time.

-GPS trackers however, has it’s flaws too, they use more power, and requires charging every 1 to 8 days depending on the update frequency and require both GSM and GPS signal to work.
-Weak GPS signal can also mean a location up to 30 metre off it's mark, no GSM signal will also mean no updates.
+GPS trackers however has it’s disadvantages too, they use more power, and require charging every 1 to 5 days depending on the update frequency.
+Weak GPS signal (indoor) can also mean a location up to 200 metres off it's mark, no GSM signal will also mean no updates.
 But as pets normally do roam outdoors where there is GPS & GSM signals, using a GPS pet tracker will give you the best chance of finding your missing pet.

-Petrek's GPS trackers has no monthly or yearly subscription costs while a $20 credit in a prepay card can get you a year worth of usage which means very little on-going costs.
-We do not believe in binding our customers into subscription fees because not everyone would use their trackers 24/7.
+Petrek's GPS trackers has no monthly subscription costs while a $20 credit in a prepay card can get you a year worth of usage which means very little on-going costs.

 Conclusion - All the technologies currently available in the Petrek range have different ways of finding and preventing your pet from getting lost.
-So all pet owners need to do is see which technology suits their needs since all pets are different.
-Some stay home, some like to go for short walks, and some go for 1 week adventures!
+So we hope that our readers now understand where technology is at with pet trackers and what suits them best.

 If there are still unanswered questions in your mind, head to our common questions page for more in-depth explanations!